Douglas828/bash/README.md

 Script Categories:
 1. Testing (Scripts that have yet to be fully finished and debugged.
 Experimental versions.
 Use at your own risk!)
+2. Archive (Folder for the original releases of programs!)
-2. Fun (Random scripts made for, well, fun!)
+3. Fun (Random scripts made for, well, fun!)
-3. onStart (Scripts made with the sole purpose of automating your PC startup!)
+4. onStart (Scripts made with the sole purpose of automating your PC startup!)
-4. shutDown (Scripts that shutdown the computer.
+5. shutDown (Scripts that shutdown the computer.
 Useless, but it's an option.)

 Future Bash Scripts: